c-wilkinson-egain/c-wilkinson-egain/README.md

 Hey, I'm Craig Wilkinson - My pronouns are he/him.
-This is my eGain account, for personal projects you'll need to contact me for my personal account.
+This is my eGain corporate account, for personal projects you'll need to contact me for my personal account.

 <div align="center">